 If they are shy about showing their location, they are either not true fabricators and just middlemen getting a job done elsewhere to get a commission, or they fabricate in their backyard or garage with primitive tools and methods.
 If they do not have a physical location, where can you go to address your future concerns, should they arise?
 Obviously they cannot produce the quality work you desire.

 Arch City has been in business since 2005 in the same location at 1540 Page Industrial Blvd in St. Louis, Missouri.
 The 10,000 square foot building is owned and operated solely by Arch City Granite.
-In 2012, Arch City Granite opened its granite slabs showroom in O’Fallon, Missouri to serve the growing countertop needs of St. Charles County.

 2. Does the fabricator use modern stone cutting technology like measuring your countertops with digital equipment and CNC stone profiling machines to offer high quality standards?